Skip to main content

 Comprehensive information for you or a loved one — including treatment options and discounts on popular medications.

-Ankylosing spondylitis, or AS, is a type of arthritis that primarily affects the spine and the sacroiliac (SI) joints, where the spine meets the pelvis.
-It can affect other joints and cause inflammation in the areas where tendons attach to bones.
-In severe cases, it can cause stiffness and loss of motion in the spine, changes in posture, and chronic pain.
+Ankylosing spondylitis, or AS, is a type of arthritis that affects the spine and the sacroiliac (SI) joints, where the spine meets the pelvis.
+It can also affect other joints and cause inflammation in the areas where tendons attach to bones.
+In severe cases, it can cause decreased range of motion in the spine, changes in posture, and chronic pain.

-It is estimated that AS affects approximately 0.5% of adults in the U.S. But this may vary depending on location and the population studied.
+It’s estimated that AS affects approximately 1% of adults in the U.S. But this may vary depending on location and the population studied.

-The symptoms of AS depend on which areas of the body are affected, which varies from person to person.
+The symptoms of AS depend on the affected areas of the body, which varies from person to person.
 Also, as with many autoimmune diseases, fatigue (extreme tiredness) is a problem for most people with AS.
-Symptoms typically come on gradually, rather than suddenly.
+Symptoms usually begin before age 45.

 Low back pain

 Low back pain and stiffness are the most common symptoms of AS.
-Most people (up to 90%) experience back pain as their first symptom.
+Most people (at least 80%) experience back pain as their first symptom.
 Low back pain due to AS:

 • Improves with exercise